rebelsky/sams-assorted-musings-reflections/joc-linking-endnotes.md

 Isn't that beautiful?
 That's why some people call regular expressions a "write-only language" [19].
 But it's not as bad as you think.
-The initial "`s`" means "substitue".
+The initial "`s`" means "substitute".
 Substitute commands in Perl have three parameters, separated by forward slashes: a pattern, its replacement, and any modifiers for the match.